KFChinese/Real-Time-Bay-Area-COVID-19-Quarantine-Countdown-Clock/README.md

 [Sfgate for Shelter in Place Order](https://www.sfgate.com/bayarea/article/San-Francisco-Bay-Area-shelter-in-place-COVID-19-15135282.php)

+> Currently, Bay Area Health Officials state that 4/7/20 at 12AM will lift the order enacted with The Bay Area.

 If you love the repo, please :star2: it!  :heart:

 ## Try Now! with Repl.it (No Installation Required)